-A crystallizer is a processing device used to concentrate feed into stable crystals and clean water.
-A solid-liquid separation technique in which solid crystals are produced from a liquid solution is known as crystallization.
-Crystallizers can remove liquid wastes completely, resulting in zero liquid discharge (ZLD).
+A crystallizer is a processing device designed to concentrate feed into stable crystals and clean water.
+It employs a solid-liquid separation technique known as crystallization, producing solid crystals from a liquid solution.
+Crystallizers have the capability to completely remove liquid wastes, achieving zero liquid discharge (ZLD).
 Primary nucleation and secondary nucleation are the two steps of crystallization.
-The formation of new crystals is referred to as primary nucleation.
-Secondary nucleation is the primary stage that results in the mass processing of crystals.
+Primary nucleation describes the process of forming new crystals.
+So secondary nucleation is the primary stage that results in the mass processing of crystals.
 There are two types of crystallization processes: evaporative crystallization and cooling crystallization.

 Types of Crystallizers

 The different types of crystallizer for different processing requirements are:

 - Applying the vapor recompression principle, forced circulation crystallizers, whether thermal or mechanical, find extensive use in both single and multiple-effect configurations.
 Operating within the low vacuum to atmospheric pressure range, these units are favored when crystal size is not a critical factor or when crystal growth proceeds at a reasonable rate.
 So depending on the application, almost every building material may be used for the fabrication of these crystallizers.

 Oslo Type Growth Crystallizer (classified-suspension crystallizer):

 - The Oslo style crystallizer, also known as a classified-suspension Best Crystallizer, represents the oldest design for producing large, coarse crystals.
 The architecture relies on desupersaturating the mother liquor by contacting the larger crystals in the crystallization chamber and holding the majority of the crystals in suspension without the use of a stirring system, allowing for the processing of large crystals with a narrow size distribution.